lospoy/chirp/README.md

 </p>

 ## About The Project
-Chirp is a Twitter clone tutorial app I followed and built to get acquainted with NextJS, Vercel, and tRPC.
+<a href="https://chirp-lospoy.vercel.app">Chirp</a> is a Twitter clone tutorial app I followed and built to get acquainted with NextJS, Vercel, and tRPC.
+Users can login via Github (can be easily modified via Clerk).
+Users can post emojis, view users' feeds, and specific posts.
+User profiles and posts slugs are dynamically generated on load, and the correct metadata is sent from the server, and served as HTML, while having a single plage application behavior.

 ## Overview
 - Pre-hydration using tRPC's SSG Helper